leolian003/DEdemo-Redshift-ETLandDataWarehouse/Readme.md

     * create_tables
     * etl.py

 4. Log into the AWS console and use query editor to conduct data analysis.

-4.1 Alternatively, use troubleshooting.ipynb in this repo to explore the database.
+(Alternatively, use `troubleshooting.ipynb` in this repo to explore the database.)

 ## Project Background